VaishnaviThakre/Credit-Card-Fraud-Detection-Regression/README.md

 These metrics are calculated and saved in the `results/evaluation_metrics.txt` file.

 ## Results
-Detailed results and performance metrics of the trained models are stored in the `results` directory.
+Detailed results and performance metrics of the trained models are stored in the `notebooks` directory.
 Visualizations of the results can be found in the `notebooks` directory.

 ## Contributing
 Contributions are welcome!
 Please open an issue to discuss what you would like to change or contribute, and submit a pull request.